triton-inference-server/server/docs/model_configuration.md

 #### Special Conventions for PyTorch Backend

+**Naming Convention:**

-***Naming Convention:*** Due to the absence of names for outputs in TorchScript models, the "name" attribute of outputs in the configuration must follow a specific naming convention i.e. "\<name\>__\<index\>".
-Where \<name\> can be any string and \<index\> refers to the position of the corresponding output.
+Due to the absence of sufficient metadata for inputs/outputs in TorchScript model files, the "name" attribute of inputs/outputs in the configuration must follow specific naming conventions.
+These are detailed below.

-For inputs, the user has the choice to follow the above naming convention or use the names of input arguments to the forward function instead.
+1. [Only for Inputs] When the input is not a Dictionary of Tensors, the input names in the configuration file should mirror the names of the input arguments to the forward function in the model's definition.

-This means that if there are two inputs and two outputs, the outputs must be named
-as: "OUTPUT__0" and "OUTPUT__1" such that "OUTPUT__0" refers to first output and "OUTPUT__1" refers to the second output.

-Similarly, for the inputs, the first and second inputs would be named "INPUT__0" and "INPUT__1" respectively.
-Alternatively, if the forward function for the Torchscript model was defined as `forward(self, input0, input1)`, the first and second inputs could also be named "input0" and "input1" respectively.
+For example, if the forward function for the Torchscript model was defined as `forward(self, input0, input1)`, the first and second inputs should be named "input0" and "input1" respectively.

+2. `<name>__<index>`: Where \<name\> can be any string and \<index\> is an integer index that refers to the position of the corresponding input/output.

+This means that if there are two inputs and two outputs, the first and second inputs can be named "INPUT__0" and "INPUT__1" and the first and second outputs can be named "OUTPUT__0" and "OUTPUT__1" respectively.

+3. If all inputs (or outputs) do not follow the same naming convention, then we enforce strict ordering from the model configuration i.e. we assume the order of inputs (or outputs) in the configuartion is the true ordering of these inputs.

-***Dictionary of Tensors as Input:*** The PyTorch Backend supports passing the inputs to the model in the form of a Dictionary of Tensors.
-This is only supported when there is a *single* input to the model of type Dictionary that contains a mapping from a string to a tensor.
+***Dictionary of Tensors as Input:***

+The PyTorch backend supports passing of inputs to the model in the form of a Dictionary of Tensors.
+This is only supported when there is a *single* input to the model of type Dictionary that contains a mapping of string to tensor.
 As an example, if there is a model that expects the input of the form:

 ```
 {'A': tensor1, 'B': tensor2}
 ```

-Then the input fields in the configuration do not need to follow the "\<name\>__\<index\>" convention.
+The input names in the configuration in this case must not follow the above naming conventions `<name>__<index>`.
 Instead, the names of the inputs in this case must map to the string value 'key' for that specific tensor.
-In this case the inputs would be "A" and "B", where input "A" refers to value corresponding to tensor1 and "B" refers to the value corresponding to tensor2.
+For this case, the inputs would be "A" and "B", where input "A" refers to value corresponding to tensor1 and "B" refers to the value corresponding to tensor2.

 <br>